Skip to content

 Docs That Cannot Go Stale

-The contract is not a separate document.
+The API layer is not a separate document.
 It is generated output from the same schema as the PHP code.
-When the model changes, contract and code change together.
+When the model changes, API and code change together.

 > Parallel Development